Video-Nomad/gs-curvetools-docs/docs/source/layer-collections.rst

 User can create a new collection by pressing a [+] button near the drop-down menu.

-Pressing this button will open a collection naming dialog where user can choose the name of the new collections.
+Pressing this button will open a collection naming dialog where the user can choose the name of the new collection.

-If the name already exists, user will be promoted to change the name to a unique one.
+If the name already exists, the user will be prompted to change the name to a unique one.

 .. image:: images/layer_collections/delete_layer_collection_button.png
   :align: right
   :width: 250px

-When selected collection is not the Main collection user can delete this collection by pressing [-] button on the right side of the drop-down menu.
+When the selected collection is not the Main collection, the user can delete this collection by pressing the [-] button on the right side of the drop-down menu.

 |
 |